This post was written in 2020 and updated in 2022.

-One thing I do always do when a grade is – when putting the last load into a certain grade. (per say when putting the last load of things into the 1st grade file), I look through the file from the year or two before to see if there are things I kept that might have been unnecessary long term.
+When putting the last load into a certain grade (say when putting the last load of things into the 1st grade file), I look through the file from a year or two before to see if there are things I kept that might have been unnecessary long term.

-Maybe something that I was mind blown they could do at the time, but I no longer felt I would love looking back on it.
-I know that realistically my kids and myself won’t want to look back on TONS of paperwork type items from school, so I am very picky about it.
+Maybe something was mind blowing at the time, but I no longer felt I would love looking back on it.
+I know that realistically my kids and I won’t want to look back on TONS of paperwork type items from school, so I am very picky about it.

 This is just my process.
 You have to find what works best for you.
 These bins go in our storage room, and it has been something I can keep up with that works well.
 But the most important thing is to simply find something that you can maintain for your kids.

 In the mean time, I hope you find these kids school papers storage bins helpful and they keep things tidy from the start!